- Tenured Professor and Associate Dean for Scholarship, Innovation, and Clinical Science

-She has made impressive contributions to disciplinary understanding of the challenges of current clinical education models and how student-faculty interactions promote (or fail to promote) student learning.
-From her pivotal national study exploring the state of undergraduate clinical education, to studies providing the evidence for transforming a Psychiatric CNS Program into an innovative Psychiatric-Mental Health Lifespan Nurse Practitioner Program, her work addresses today’s community and health care needs and serves as models for other programs across the country.
+She has made impressive contributions to the disciplinary understanding of the challenges of current clinical education models and how student-faculty interactions promote (or fail to promote) student learning.
+From her pivotal national study exploring the state of undergraduate clinical education to studies providing the evidence for transforming a Psychiatric CNS Program into an innovative Psychiatric-Mental Health Lifespan Nurse Practitioner Program, her work addresses today’s community and health care needs and serves as models for other programs across the country.

 Her scholarship in interprofessional education furthers the mission of integrating mental (substance use) and physical health in the community by preparing nurses, social workers and medical residents to address psychiatric and mental health concerns in their care delivery.
-Along the continuum of higher education, her work exploring doctoral education is providing the necessary evidence to guide revision of doctoral programs to prepare our next generation of faculty and nursing leaders.
-The evidence from several studies are already changing doctoral curricula.
+Along the continuum of higher education, her work exploring doctoral education is providing the necessary evidence to guide the revision of doctoral programs to prepare our next generation of faculty and nursing leaders.
+The evidence from several studies is already changing doctoral curricula.

 Dr. McNelis is a Fellow of the American Academy of Nursing (FAAN), an American Nurse Educator Fellow (ANEF), and a Certified Nurse Educator (CNE).
-Her leadership significantly impacts nursing education across the program spectrum through her evidence-based research that calls for transformation in both the didactic and clinical arenas to prepare better nursing graduates to deliver safe, quality care in health care settings.
+Her leadership significantly impacts nursing education across the program spectrum through her evidence-based research that calls for a transformation in both the didactic and clinical arenas to prepare better nursing graduates to deliver safe, quality care in health care settings.

-2016-2017 — Regulatory and Policy Issues: Counting International Clinical Experiences for Required Clinical Contact Hours, funded by the National Council of State Boards of Nursing, Co-PI ($122,377)
+- 2016-2017 — Regulatory and Policy Issues: Counting International Clinical Experiences for Required Clinical Contact Hours, funded by the National Council of State Boards of Nursing, Co-PI ($122,377)

 - 2016-2018 — Comparing Nurse Practitioner Student Learning Outcomes in Telehealth and Face-to-Face Standardized Patient Encounters, funded by the Health Resources & Services Administration, Qualitative Researcher ($238,803)

 - 2013-2016 — Advancing Multidisciplinary Education for Screening Brief Intervention and Referral to Treatment (SBIRT), funded by the Substance Abuse and Mental Health Services Administration, Co-PI ($937,935)

-2013-2016 — Motivating Baccalaureate students to intervene with their psychiatric clients who smoke, funded by the Indiana University School of Nursing Ethel Clarke Fellowship, Co-PI ($10,000)
+- 2013-2016 — Motivating Baccalaureate students to intervene with their psychiatric clients who smoke, funded by the Indiana University School of Nursing Ethel Clarke Fellowship, Co-PI ($10,000)

-2012-2016 — Advanced Nursing Education (ANE) Program awarded to Johns Hopkins University, funded by Health Resources & Services Administration, Evaluator ($1,043,940)
+- 2012-2016 — Advanced Nursing Education (ANE) Program awarded to Johns Hopkins University, funded by Health Resources & Services Administration, Evaluator ($1,043,940)

 - Child/Adolescent Psychiatric Mental Health